testdouble/csharp-testing-example/BankOCR/README.md

-# ExampleCucumber project
+# BankOCR kata

-This is a mostly-empty project placed here to be a sandbox for any one-off exercises or tests you might like to write.
-It's preconfigured with Cucumber (SpecFlow) and xUnit.

-See `../Example` for an example project that's pre-configured to run normal xUnit tests.
+This project is a placeholder for practicing the Bank OCR kata.

 ## Getting started